NMR is an acronym for No Molds Required.

 That is not a problem.
-We work with coating vendors that will apply a thin layer of copper, nickel or silver to the desired surfaces.
+We work with coating vendors that will apply a thin layer of copper, nickel or silver to the desired surfaces of the enclosure.
 We have two ways that we apply the coating.
-The first is to spray the sheet of plastic prior to fabrication.
-This eliminates the need to mask the part and ensures a even coating coverage.
+The first is to spray the sheet of plastic prior to enclosure fabrication.
+This eliminates the need to mask the part and ensures an even coating coverage.
 The joints can be touched up if it is deemed necessary.
-The other way is to have the coating applied after the part is built.
+The other way is to have the EMI coating applied after the plastic enclosure is built.
 This requires more masking and is more expensive.

-Envision Plastics does not have a stock enclosure.
+Envision Plastics does not have stocked off-the-shelf plastic enclosures.
 All of the plastic enclosures that we produce are custom designed to fulfill the needs of our customer.

 The core materials that Envision Plastics uses are high impact polystyrene (HIPS), ABS, FR-PC/ABS, acrylic, polycarbonate and PETG.
 The materials come in varying UL fire ratings.
 Envision also utilizes ACM (Aluminum Composite Materials) for applicable projects.
 Please refer to our website at www.envplastics.com/materials for more in depth material specifications and options.

-We are not able to make an enclosure using these materials utilizing the NMR technology.
-We are able to cnc route the material, but bending and welding are not possible.
-These engineering materials can be utilized for wear strips and enclosure hog outs.
+We are not able to fabricate an enclosure using these materials utilizing the NMR technology.
+We are able to CNC route the material, but bending and welding are not possible.
+These engineering materials can be utilized for wear strips and various other types of custom plastic panels.